plone/training/theming/theme-package-2.rst

 In the previous section we :doc:`prepared our setup for our custom theme package <theme-package>`.
 Now we will adjust the skeleton we got using ``bobtemplates.plone`` and build our Diazo theme.

-You can start with the example files in the theme folder and just change the :file:`index.html` and :file:`custom.less` files to customize the default theme to your needs.
+You can start with the example files in the theme folder.
+Change the :file:`index.html` and :file:`custom.less` files to customize the default theme to your needs.

 As stated above it's the Plone 5 default :term:`Barceloneta` theme plus some custom files you can use to to override or write CSS/Less.

 Use Your Own Static Mockup
 ==========================

 If you got a static mockup from your designer or from a website like http://startbootstrap.com (where the example template came from), you can use this without customization and just apply the Diazo rules to it.

 Another way is to change the static mockup a little bit to use mostly the same CSS id's and classes like Plone does.
 This way it is easier to reuse CSS/Less from Barceloneta and Plone add-ons if needed.